GIScience/ohsome-quality-api/CONTRIBUTING.md

 ### Pre-Commit

 In addition [pre-commit](https://pre-commit.com/) is setup to run those tools prior to any git commit.
 In contrast to above described commands running these hooks will not apply any changes to the code base.
-Instead 'pre-commit' checks if there would be any changes to be made.
+Instead, 'pre-commit' checks if there would be any changes to be made.
 In that case simply run above commands manually.

 ## Tests